-The Architecture of Persistence: A 1,500-Word Review
+The Architecture of Persistence: A comprehensive Review

 A caloric deficit is not an act of willpower; it is an act of biological engineering.
 To achieve long-term success without triggering a systemic breakdown, one must manage the complex feedback loops of your metabolic system.
 This permanent reference provides the engineering logic of sustainable restriction.